Koke (footballer, born 1992): Debut

-Koke scored his first league goal for Atlético against Sevilla FC on 26 February 2011, his 47th-minute header from a Diego Forlán cross made it 1–1 in an eventual 2–2 home draw.
-He finished his first full season as a professional with 17 games and two goals (the other coming in a 2–2 draw at RCD Espanyol), as the Colchoneros finished seventh and qualified for the UEFA Europa League.
+Koke scored his first league goal against Sevilla FC on 26 February 2011, his 47th-minute header from a Diego Forlán cross making it 1–1 in an eventual 2–2 home draw.
+He finished his first full season as a professional with 17 games in 841 minutes and two goals (the other coming in a 2–2 draw at RCD Espanyol), as the Colchoneros finished seventh and qualified for the UEFA Europa League.

 Koke was again an important member of Atlético's midfield in 2011–12, under both Gregorio Manzano and his successor Diego Simeone.
-He scored his first league goal of the campaign on 29 April 2012, opening the score in the 62nd minute of an eventual 2–2 away draw against Real Betis.
-He appeared in 13 matches during the club's successful Europa League run, including a 90th-minute substitute appearance in the 3–0 defeat of Athletic Bilbao in the final.
+He scored his first league goal of the campaign on 29 April 2012, opening the 2–2 away draw against Real Betis in the 62nd minute.
+He appeared in 13 matches during the club's successful Europa League run, including a 90th-minute substitute appearance in a 3–0 defeat of Athletic Bilbao in the final.